 I glanced back at him.
 "Oh?
 Who's that?"

 I pinned Itchy with a stare.
 "The wolf.
 Why should I talk to him?"

 The door at the back of the pen opened, leading into the communal yard.
 I stood up to leave, but Itchy got in my way, wagging his tail.
 "Will I tell 'im ya want to talk?"

-I didn't care, I just wanted to go outside.
-I snapped an agreement and followed him out into the sunshine as other dogs emerged from their pens, some slowly, others racing around, nipping at each other in play.
+I didn't care; I just wanted to go outside.
+Snapping an agreement, I followed him out into the sunshine as other dogs emerged from their pens, some slowly, others racing around, nipping at each other in play.
 I watched Seeker make a solitary walk across the yard, majestic in his full grey and white coat.
 With a confidence none shared, he sat at his spot next to the fence where two crows perched, regarding him.
-Itchy approached him, his head down and tail between his legs.
-They had a brief exchange and then Itchy raced back, prancing around me.
+Approaching him, Itchy crouched, his ears flat, head low and tail between his legs, its tip wagging desperately.
+They had a brief exchange, then Itchy raced back, prancing around me.

 "Alright, calm down.
 I'll see what he wants."